Avadhutch50/Avadhutch50/README.md

 - 🤔 I’m looking for help with Data Structure And Alogrithms
 - ❤️ I love what i do, and I love Java :)
 - 📫 How to reach me: avadhutch50@gmail.com   <!-- - 😄 Pronouns: ... -->
-- ⚡ Fun fact: Programming is all about Sequence,Selection,Iteration!
+- ⚡ Fun fact: Programming is all about Sequence, Selection, Iteration!

 ### Languages & Technologies :
 <!-- <img align="left" alt="" width="26px" src=""/> -->